What are Interview Questions for Teachers?

 Many teachers now incorporate technology into their lessons.
 Your answer should explain your thoughts on technology and how that translates to your teaching.
 Many teachers aim to use available technology without letting it take over the classroom.

 Example answer: “I think that technology in the classroom can be a valuable tool in helping students learn.
-However, technology can also be distracting, so setting expectations for appropriately using tech is critical.
-Students should be able to use the technology for learning in addition to basic skills so I give them assignments that require advanced use of the technology to complete the work.
-For example, I may include formatting requirements with their writing assignments, so they’re progressively learning to format throughout the year.
-This allows the students to become more comfortable with different platforms and sets them up for success in their future workplace.”
+However, technology can also be distracting, so setting expectations for using tech is critical.
+Students should be able to use the technology for learning in addition to basic skills.
+So, I give them assignments that require advanced use of technology to complete the work.”

 9. What questions do you have for us?

-This question is typically asked at the end of the interview and is a critical part of the interview.
+This question is typically asked at the end of the interview and is a critical part of it.
 Asking thoughtful and researched questions shows your interest in the position and supports a memorable final impression.
-Come prepared for the interview with five to 10 questions and jot them down.
+Come prepared for the interview with five to ten questions and jot them down.
 Also, make a mental note of any new questions that arise throughout the interview.

 Here are some other types of possible questions that hiring managers may ask: